dox187/No-Feather-Attack-mcplugin/README.md

-# FeatherAttackCancel
+# No Feather Attack
+## _[aka Feather Attack Cancel]_

-Feather hit is not an attack — a small Paper plugin that turns feather hits into knockback-only interactions.
-It cancels damage (so villagers don’t get angry and no damage side-effects fire) while still applying a light custom knockback.
+_"Feather hit is not an attack" — a small Paper plugin that turns feather hits into knockback-only interactions.
+It cancels damage (so villagers don’t get angry and no damage side-effects fire) while still applying a light custom knockback._

 ## Features
 - Knockback-only feather hits: cancels the damage event and applies custom push.